 Furthermore, the pricing of alcohol in ABC stores can sometimes be higher compared to states without a monopoly system.
 This is due to the control the ABC board has over pricing, which can limit the ability for retailers to offer competitive prices.
 However, it's worth noting that this can vary depending on the state and specific regulations in place.

-In contrast to spirits, the sale and distribution of lighter alcoholic beverages such as and are usually regulated separately in monopoly states.
+In contrast to spirits, the sale and distribution of lighter alcoholic beverages such as beer and wine are usually regulated separately in monopoly states.
 These beverages may be sold through a parallel license system, which allows for more flexibility and competition among retailers.
 This means that while the state maintains control over spirits, the market for beer and wine may be more open and diverse.

 The term ABC at a liquor store refers to the Alcoholic Beverage Control board that governs the sale and distribution of alcohol in monopoly states.
 It represents a unique system where the state operates liquor stores, aiming to regulate and control the sale of spirits.
 While this system has its advantages in terms of quality control and fair competition, it can also be restrictive in terms of convenience and pricing.